Frequently Asked Questions

 The organizations featured in the Giving Machine represent a variety of local causes—all with pressing needs.
 You might find a cause or item that resonates with you.
 As you give that gift, remember that your donation is truly helping someone in need.

 The Giving Machines are a seasonal experience that runs during Christmastime.
-They’ll be open from 25 November through 28 December at Logan Hyperdome.
+They’ll be open from the end of November through to the end of December at various locations around Australia and New Zealand.